putyourlightson/craft-spark/README.md

 ## Usage

-Creates a data store with initial data and a button that refreshes the markup using the provided template path.
+Creates a data store with initial data and a button that makes a `GET` request to the server and swaps the rendered template into the DOM on click.

 ```twig
 <div data-store="{ version: 'Alpha' }">